atlasphp/Atlas.Query/docs/binding.md

 If you bind an array inline, Atlas.Query will set a bind each element separately with its own placeholder, comma-separate the placeholders, and wrap them in parentheses.
-This makes using an IN() condition very cnvenienent.
+This makes using an IN() condition very convenient.

 ```php
 $bar_value = ['foo', 'bar', 'baz'];